hisinghal/Site-Blocker-for-chrome/README.md

 - If you happen to reinstall the extension, the list your blocked sites will be kept safe and waiting.
 You can then decide if you want to apply it or not.

 ## Feedback
-For all the feedback feel free to email baniecki.jan(at)gmail.com or jaroslaw.szymukowicz(at)gmail.com
+For all the feedback feel free to email himanshusinghal9298@gmail.com